Indigenous peoples in Chile: Ethnic composition

+Historically, various researchers have argued that the Chilean population is predominantly mestizo, with ancestry derived mainly from both European populations and Indigenous peoples of the Americas in relatively similar proportions.
+During the 20th century, this mestizaje became one of the pillars of the idea of Chile as a racially homogeneous nation, which often marginalized and denied the existence of Indigenous communities.

+Genetic studies conducted in recent decades have confirmed that the vast majority of Chile's population has mestizo ancestry.
+On average, the Chilean population has an estimated European genetic component of approximately 51–57%, while the Indigenous component is estimated at around 38–44%, with African ancestry accounting for less than 6%.
+This distribution, however, is not uniform across Chilean society: lower-income groups tend to have a higher Indigenous genetic component—sometimes exceeding the European component and Indigenous ancestry is also more prevalent in the northern and southern regions of the country.

+Regarding populations that identify as Indigenous, genetic studies indicate that there are no genetically "pure" Indigenous populations in Chile, as all groups show some degree of mestizaje.
+Genetic analyses of individuals whose parents' surnames are entirely identifiable as Indigenous show an average European component of about 20% and an Indigenous component of approximately 80%.
+Among Indigenous peoples, the Atacameño and Mapuche populations exhibit higher levels of mestizaje, while groups living in more isolated areas such as the southern channels or mountainous regions like those inhabited by the Aymara and Pehuenche show a lower European genetic component, in some cases below 5%.

 Current issues

 Social and economic status

 In 2005, CONADI regularized the property titles to approximately 173000 acre of land that were restored to 300 Aymara families in the north.
 However, some observers criticized a lack of transparency in CONADI's land restoration processes and favoritism of the Mapuche over other Indigenous groups.

 The Ministry of Education provided a package of financial aid consisting of 1,200 scholarships for Indigenous elementary and high school students in the Araucania Region during 2005.
 The government also implemented the Indigenous Scholarship Program that benefited 36,000 low-income Indigenous elementary, high school, and college students with good academic performances.

 Still the Indigenous people in Chile face systemic poverty and discrimination.
 The limited representation of Indigenous peoples in governmental bodies has resulted in instances of encroachment and appropriation of Mapuche territory.
 Limited access to education has also hindered the Mapuche people from obtaining higher-paying and skilled jobs.
 Moreover, the Mapuche people are considered to be on the lowest level of socio-economic livelihood in Chilean society.
 The poverty level for the Mapuche people is 29% compared to the 20% poverty rate of the non-Indigenous Chilean citizens.
 Their lack of political influence is evident in their interactions with businesses such as Forestry Farms and Lumber companies that exploit Indigenous land.
 Dispossession of their land and their exclusion from Chilean politics create an avenue for conflict between Indigenous militias and the Chilean state.